MattScarthSaunders/csssound/README.md

 It currently works, but I bashed it out for fun, so it's not incredibly well implemented.
 What I'm planning on working on in future if I find the will/time:

-- Convert it all to Typescript!
-It's getting unwieldy and Typescript is just a lot nicer to work with.
 - Make it more rhythmic, currently there are two tones per element, which are completely coupled.
 It would be nice to have multiple channels running.
 - instrument choices
 - volume controls